 Serving Our Neighbors in Need

 The OverNite Center (previously "Drop-In") is now open for nightly shelter.
-We temporarily closed on June 1st for a “Summer Refresh” to convert the garage into a space for women, install a new bathroom and shower, refit HVAC, and do general repairs and deep cleaning.
+We temporarily closed on June 1st for a “Summer Refresh” for several renovation projects, general repairs, and deep cleaning.

 These meals are in addition to the daily meals served to people requiring assistance at the Outreach Center.